 Solo albums by singer Tim Eriksen.
 Exceptionally versatile singer Tim Eriksen initially became well known as both a rock musician in his band Cordelia's Dad and also a serious ballad/folk/Sacred Harp singer.
 BBC Radio states that he is "widely regarded as the best traditional American ballad singer of his generation."
 Currently based in Amherst, MA, he is an active concertizing and recording artist and singing-school teacher who has inspired numerous young people to explore the joys of singing early American music.
 He also researches and uncovers obscure and often unrecorded folksongs.
 There is an interesting interview of Mr. Eriksen on a UMN Web page.
 As a solo performer has been creating commercial CD recordings at an increasing rate.
 These are listed on his website.
 Some containing songs from the shape-note/Sacred Harp tradition are as follows:

 "Brethren, We Meet Again - Southern White Spirituals" Vol. 4 of Alan Lomax's Southern Journey.
 Rounder Records issued thirteen CDs of folklorist Alan Lomax's remarkable collection of 1959-60 field recordings of folk and traditional religious music of the American South.
 Vol. 4 (ROUN1704, or 011661-1794-21), released in 1997, contains three powerful examples of Sacred Harp singing from the 1959 United Convention in Fyffe, AL (Sardinia, North Port, and I'm On My Journey Home).
 The remainder of the album includes much material currently on the New World album "The Gospel Ship" (see the Lined-Out Hymnody chapter), namely, lining hymns from rural Kentucky, spirituals, testimony, and gospel music.
-Order from local record stores or directly from the Rounder online store.
+Order from online record stores.

 Recordings produced by the Alabama Center for Traditional Culture and the Alabama Folklife Association.
 To order recordings, mail a check made out to the Alabama Folklife Association and send to Alabama Center for Traditional Culture, 410 North Hull St., Montgomery, AL 36104, phone 334-242-3601.
 Credit card and online orders are now possible.

 Recordings by The Western Wind Vocal Ensemble.
 The Western Wind is a New York-based a cappella sextet with a professional, expressive, art-song singing style.
 They have recorded a variety of types of folk songs, but their singing style is their own rather than an emulation of the appropriate folk style.
-Some of their recordings may be found in record stores.
+Order from their online store or other online store.
 Alternatively one can order them from the Wind's office at 263 West 86th Street, New York, NY 10024, phone 800-788-2187.
 Track listings and other contact information are found on their Web site.
 The Wind also publishes a songbook containing a sampling of all of the types of music that they have recorded.

 "Transformations," by the Musicians of Melodious Accord directed by Alice Parker.
 Transformations is a collection, written around 1974, of 24 arrangements for choir, brass quartette, and harp of 13 folk hymns from the Harmonia Sacra and 11 secular folk tunes (the latter with piano also).
 These skillful and complex neo-Romantic arrangements, performed by an excellent 16-voice professional choir, are beautiful.
 The liner notes provide minimal information, however, and do not mention the source tunebook; also the tunes are identified only by first line of text rather than the tune name.
 The original recording on the Musical Heritage Society label has been re-released.
 Order directly from the Melodious Accord Web site, where the price is $16.00 per CD plus shipping.